JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 Note that only two options are available by default: _From a repository URL_ and _Manually_.
 If a [connection](integrating-teamcity-with-vcs-hosting-services.md) to some VCS hosting service is configured in the Root project (or a parent project of the project to be created), the corresponding option becomes available, so you can create a project using an existing VCS connection specification.

-To create a subproject, go to the parent project settings page and create a subproject using one of the available options.
+To create a subproject, go to the __Project Settings__ page of the parent project and use one of the available options, similarly to creating a project.

 ### Creating project pointing to repository URL